 Formatting Scales on a Gauge (Report Builder and SSRS)

-A gauge scale is the range of numbers, bound by a minimum and a maximum, shown on a gauge.
+In a Reporting Services paginated report, the gauge scale is the range of numbers, bound by a minimum and a maximum, shown on a gauge.
 Typically, a gauge scale contains gauge labels and tick marks to give an accurate reading of what the gauge pointer shows.
 A gauge scale is generally associated with one or more gauge pointers.
 You can have more than one scale on the same gauge.

 Unlike the chart, where multiple groups are defined, the gauge only shows one value.
 You must define the minimum and maximum values of the scale.
 The interval numbers are calculated automatically based on the values specified for the minimum and maximum.